 A Hilltop Town That Functions as Its Own Architecture

 Most of Istria's premium accommodation sits at sea level or on coastal promontories, orienting guests toward the Adriatic.
 Motovun operates on a different principle entirely.
-The town climbs to roughly 270 metres above the Mirna Valley, and its medieval walls, loggia, and stone-paved streets have survived with enough integrity that UNESCO has repeatedly cited the Istrian hill towns as a cultural heritage category worth protecting.
+The town climbs to roughly 270 metres above the Mirna Valley, and its medieval walls, loggia, and stone-paved streets have survived with enough integrity that UNESCO has recognised the Istrian hill towns as part of a cultural landscape worth protecting.
 Arriving in Motovun means parking below the walls and ascending on foot, a sequence that filters out the casual visitor and gives the town a quiet, almost suspended quality that coastal Istria rarely achieves.
 Hotel Kastel sits at Trg A. Antico 7, which places it on the main square at the settlement's core, not on its edges.

 That address matters more than any design specification.
 Medieval Istrian towns were built around a central piazza that served simultaneously as civic stage, market, and defensive anchor.
 To occupy a building on that square is to sit at the point around which the rest of the settlement organised itself for centuries.
 The stone used throughout Motovun is the same local limestone that appears in buildings across the Istrian peninsula, pale and warm-toned in afternoon light, cooler and almost grey under overcast skies.
 It is a material that absorbs centuries of use rather than resisting them, which gives buildings like Kastel a texture that purpose-built hotels cannot replicate.